Try the Full Power of Brosix with 10% lifetime discount!

 You’ll get text chat for one-on-one conversations, chat rooms to organize your group communication, as well as crystal clear voice and video chat for those occasions when in-person communication is logistically impractical or impossible—for example, with your remote teams.

-Another handy feature, Broadcast messages, facilitates quick knowledge and file sharing and, by removing the ambiguity of whether a response is warranted, preserves the productivity of workflows.
+Another handy feature, broadcast messages, facilitates quick knowledge and file sharing and, by removing the ambiguity of whether a response is warranted, preserves the productivity of workflows.

 Top tools and features